• Skip to primary navigation

 How to Make the Banana Nut Bread

-• Add your banana mixture into your sugar/shortening mixture and blend.
+- Add your banana mixture to your sugar/shortening mixture and blend.

 This banana nut bread makes two loaves of 9″x5″ bread pans, but I unfortunately only have one.
 If that’s the case for you too, place the rest of the batter in the fridge while you wait for the first loaf to bake.